-Robots, Spaceflight, and America’s Open-Data Treasure Chest addressed at White House “State of STEM” Event for Kids
+Robots, Spaceflight, and America’s Open-Data Treasure Chest at White House “State of STEM”

 “We know that the nation that goes all-in on innovation today will own the global economy tomorrow.
 This is an edge America cannot surrender.
 Federally funded research helped lead to the ideas and inventions behind Google and smartphones.
 And that’s why Congress should undo the damage done by last year’s cuts to basic research so we can unleash the next great American discovery.”